 Meanwhile, while there are many examples of remaining unmarried, or marrying someone with your own surname, or spending enough time in the great outdoors; there are also the cases in which people simply lie about when they were born, like in the case of Michael (Mick) Murphy of Clarina.
 When he died in 1917 his age was recorded as 109, though it is impossible to confirm this.
 His wife Margaret also lived into her nineties.

-Finally, if only just to prove that there is not any one secret to long life, we have Margaret ‘Bridie’ McNamara, born in Glin on the 14 February 1912 to Martin McNamara and Margaret Clogan.
+Finally, if only just to prove that there is not any one secret to long life, we have Margaret ‘Bridie’ McNamara, born in Glin on 14 February 1912 to Martin McNamara and Margaret Clogan.
 She married Don MacNeil while in Nova Scotia.
-She lived in both America and Canada for over 80 years, and had no children.
+She lived in both America and Canada for over 80 years and had no children.
 She returned to Limerick following the death of her husband in 2002.
 Today she is still going strong at aged 105 and counting.
 (Update, Bridie passed away on 7 February 2018 in Glin)

 The Scanlan family of Ballyduhig (near Dromcolliher) had being a centenarian in the blood.